ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Related Work

 \section{Related Work}

 Many efforts have been made in order to deploy models on memory-limited devices.
 These methods include knowledge distillation \cite{hinton2015distilling,pang2018compression}, low-rank factorization \cite{xue2014singular,winata2020lightweight}, low-bit quantization \cite{han2016deep,ding2022bit}, and model pruning \cite{han2015learning,zhu2018prune}.
-They either require special hardware support which is not always available on the devices (quantization), have considerable performance loss (low-rank factorization, knowledge distillation), or not very efficient in terms of training (knowledge distillation) or tuning (model pruning).
+They either require special hardware support which is not always available on the devices (quantization), have considerable performance loss (low-rank factorization, knowledge distillation), or are not very efficient in terms of training (knowledge distillation) or tuning (model pruning).
 Our method is orthogonal to most of these approaches (e.g., quantization, model pruning, and knowledge distillation), has no special hardware requirements, and leads to very slight performance loss.

-The idea of reusing Transformer layer was proposed in \cite{dehghani2019universal} for natural language processing tasks with a different motivation: they regard the repeated applications of the network function as a complementary way of introducing a recurrent inductive bias to Transformers, and it was observed that their method outperforms the vanilla Transformer on several tasks. \cite{lan2020albert} adopted the cross-layer weight sharing in the pretraining/fine-tuning setting to improve model scalability. \cite{gao2021extremely} extends it to the speech recognition task, working on relatively small-scale datasets (100--1k hours).
-The weight sharing in their settings is comparable or even outperforms the unsharing baselines, which is not the case in our 10k-hour setups. \cite{hernandez2023sharing} explored sharing different parts of Conformer \cite{gulati2020conformer} on different levels of granularity with the model size hard-constrained by memory.
+The idea of reusing Transformer layer was proposed in \cite{dehghani2019universal} for natural language processing tasks with a different motivation: they regard the repeated applications of the network function as a complementary way of introducing a recurrent inductive bias to Transformers, and it was observed that their method outperforms the vanilla Transformer on several tasks. \cite{lan2020albert} adopted the cross-layer weight-sharing in the pretraining/fine-tuning setting to improve model scalability. \cite{gao2021extremely} extends it to the speech recognition task, working on relatively small-scale datasets (100--1k hours).
+The results with weight-sharing in their settings are comparable or even outperforms the unsharing baselines, which is not the case in our 10k-hour setups. \cite{hernandez2023sharing} explored sharing different parts of Conformer \cite{gulati2020conformer} on different levels of granularity with the model size hard-constrained by memory.